“Um, yes it is. See the title? It’s from The Snow Maiden”

 Cathedral Chorus (10:10-end)

 A low drone from the bass voices begins this last section.
 Above that, we start to hear gongs, cymbals, bells, and chimes.
 The trombones come in with a new motif, which is repeated and extended.
-It repeats again, this time breaking out into a chord (10:59).
+It repeats again, this time breaking out into a glorious chord (10:59).
 More and more layers of brass enter with a repeated small motif; eventually, the middle and upper woodwinds add their voices.

 As the texture builds, the rhythm quickens from using half notes in places to using quarter notes.
 The overall tempo doesn’t increase all that much, but thanks to using shorter notes we feel like the pace is quickening.
 This builds until 11:32, where most of the ensemble moves as one in quarter notes with the brass sounding their calls between phrases.
 Notice the pace did get a bit faster and it still feels as if we’re building toward something.

 At 11:45, we hear a wonderful wall of sound – most of the ensemble has a long, short, long chord motif, the timpani is wailing away underneath, the high winds are buzzing furiously above, there’s assorted percussion crashing about, and the horns and trombones have an answering call.
-We still continue to build, pushing everything to the limit, reaching, until we hear four powerful chords at 12:17.
+We still continue to build, pushing everything to the limit, reaching ever further until we hear four powerful chords at 12:17.
 The entire ensemble cuts off together, then comes in as one with a mighty statement at 12:23, finally tapering down into quietness.
 (I’ve talked before about the ends of notes being as important as the beginnings.
 Here’s another perfect example of that.)

 Remember the English horn theme from earlier?
 The clarinets pick up that theme at 12:36.
 I love how the oboe subtly joins them at 13:29 – it takes an excellent oboist to blend that entrance so well without sounding like an injured duck.
-After the oboe’s successful entrance, more instruments start joining in.
+After the oboe’s understated entrance, more instruments start joining in.
 We start building once again, this time toward the final push of the piece.
 The horns give an extra nudge at 13:46, encouraging us onward.

 The trumpets and horns explode in a powerful rendition of the English horn theme at 13:53, with a glorious cacophony happening in the other instruments between phrases – low brass thundering, high winds twinkling, chimes ringing joyfully.
 The woodwinds take over the melody at 14:10 so that the high brass can play a fanfare (14:16).
 They return to the melody for the next phrase, but the horns join the woodwind line at 14:23 and completely own it.

 As we go into the next phrase, we expect to keep building toward the finish, but Reed surprises us by bringing down the volume at 14:42.
 It’s brief – we immediately begin to crescendo again – but he gets our attention.
 We build again until we reach a strong chord at 14:49, bringing in more joyous cacophony.
 The chimes are ringing throughout the land and you can hear the high winds swirling fervently in the atmosphere.
-The brass are bold and strong, bringing back the trombone’s theme we heard earlier, with cymbals crashing, timpani pounding, and horns calling.
+The brass are bold and strong, bringing back the trombone theme we heard earlier, with cymbals crashing, timpani pounding, and horns calling.
 I love the bit at 15:20, where the brass unite in a slightly accelerated rhythm, the cymbals crashing purposefully (and perfectly) in each of the brass’ rests.
 The horns continue their calls, with the rest of the ensemble providing a mass of sound, finally holding on to a solid chord as we finish the piece with a final punch.